clipperhouse/netlify/content/yagni-distributed-rate-limiter.md

 Cards on the table: I worked pretty hard on optimal semantics and performance for my rate limiter, and the task of supporting an external store gives me a feeling of "ugh".
-It would be a step change in complexity, dependencies and perf.
+It would be a step change in complexity and perf.
 Distributed data is a hard problem.

 Is it possible that, for most cases,
 [you aren't gonna need it](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)?